standardnotes/docs/docs/self-hosting/docker.md

    $ openssl rand -hex 32
    ```

-  > **Note** Environment variables cannot be changed with effect to take place while the docker containers are running.
-To change them, server needs to be restarted.
+  > **Note** The server must be restarted any time environment variables are changed.

 1. (Optional) Customize the port

   By default the syncing server will run on port 3000.
-If it is the case that you have a different service running on that port you can customize the port on which you want to run the infrastructure on.
-To do that, edit the `EXPOSED_PORT` variable in the `.env` file.
+If you have a different service running on that port, you can customize the port on which you want to run the infrastructure on.
+To do so, edit the `EXPOSED_PORT` variable in the `.env` file.

-1. Simply run:
+2. Simply run:

    ```bash
    $ ./server.sh start